BigPolarBear1/factorization/README.md

 To build: python3 setup.py build_ext --inplace</br>
 To run: python3 run_qs.py -keysize 40 -base 50 -debug 0 -lin_size 100_000 -quad_size 1</br></br>

+Uploaded a very first commit.
+This basically merges cuda_qs_variant and coefficient_sieve.
+Calling into coefficient sieve (see psieve()) whenever a b-smooth is found.
+Whats left to do is setting the proper sieve region to check.. because now its just doing 0 to 5000 in a 2d plane.. which is not going to work if we increase key size.
+Let me do some analysis how to find the best region.
+In addition we could also tune "div" that's being passed into psieve as another parameter.
+So this seems like a very promising research direction so far.
+Lets see.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>